 - Is it produced in limited quantities?
 Some breweries that started out as “craft” produce millions of barrels today.

 - Is it produced using traditional methods?
 There are breweries that have been doing this for centuries in Europe, and others are using advancements like hop extracts and enzymes to produce new styles.

-I’ll leave the definition to someone who’s better qualified.
+I’ll leave the definition to someone else who’s better qualified to talk about it.

 Singapore craft breweries